microprediction/cfmar/README.md

 - `/slides`: Presentation materials and lecture slides
 - `/book`: The microprediction book and related materials
-- `/research`: Additional research materials and references
+- `/research`: Additional research materials and
-- `/examples`: Code examples and demonstrations
 - `/resources`: Additional resources and links

 ## About Microprediction